 It is simple to get from Oslo Airport to the city centre – and there are many options: the airport is served by buses, taxis, local trains and express trains.
 Flytoget’s aiport express trains depart every ten minutes virtually all day, and our direct trains take only 19 minutes to get to Oslo Central Station.

-If you arrive at Oslo airport by an international flight, turn right once you have gone through customs.
+If you arrive at Oslo airport with an international flight, turn right once you have gone through customs.
 You will soon see the Flytoget signs, and the large board with clocks that count down to the next departure.
 If you travel on a standard adult ticket, simply swipe your payment card in the card reader and choose your destination – and you’re ready to board the train in an instant.

-If you arrive at Oslo airport by a domestic flight you cannot miss Flytoget’s train station.
+If you arrive at Oslo airport with a domestic flight you cannot miss Flytoget’s train station.
 As you come down the escalator from Arrivals you will see an illuminated board counting down to the next departure of a Flytoget service.
 There are ticket machines on either side of the gates to the station – or you can swipe your card in the reader installed at every gate.

 Once you are through the gates and have come down the escalator you cannot get lost: Flytoget’s silvery grey plane-like appearance is easy to recognise and will always be departing from Track 3.

 Even if the journey is short, you should travel in comfort: ample seating, free wifi and plug sockets ensure that you arrive in Oslo with your phone fully charged.

 By train from Oslo Airport to Oslo Central Station